EMPOWER EL SALVADOR

 This video shows the lives of brash young men (both unemployed and unemployable), along with an explanation of how the gangs were first formed.
 And then finally, life inside a Salvadoran prison.
 But keep in mind that these gang members have now been sent to a new super-prison - two meals a day (rice and beans) with metal bunks (no mattresses).

 Gang lifestyle is entrenched in these communities.
-In the local Christian school in Soyapango, San Salvador where we will work, 90% of the children are from MS-13 gang families.
-Despite the positive school environment there, half of the kids who graduate will still end up being in the gang.
+In the local Christian school in Soyapango, San Salvador, 90% of the children are from MS-13 gang families.
+Despite the positive school environment there, in the past half of the kids who graduate still end up being in the gang.

 You can read more here if you wish.